-Liquidity position at December 31, 2019:
+Liquidity position at December 31, 2020:

-At December 31, 2019, the ICF Group's total cash position was 340.2 million euros, 250.8 million euros in fixed income, 84.4 million euros in deposits and current accounts and 5 million euros in promissory notes.
+At December 31, 2020, the ICF Group's total cash position was 253 million euros, 227 million euros of which are In fixed-income bonds, 25 million euros in current accounts and 1 million euros in promissory notes .

 Note 3.2 to the accompanying financial statements for 2019 provides details of the liquidity management policies, as well as information on the maturity dates and main uses and potential sources of liquidity existing at reporting date.
-The Group has a continuously positive accumulated liquidity gap for the period 2019-2034:
+The Group has a continuously positive accumulated liquidity gap for the period 2019-2035: